 - Lolita – seems to be one of the most misunderstood books in popular culture.
 That there are people who still buy this purely for the illicit sexual references, and that it has birthed a cutesy fashion trend is entirely unfathomable to me.
 But in a society where women are prized for being hairless and nubile, this uncomfortably close inspection of paedophilia, lust and abuse is thought provoking and compelling.

-- Be Awesome – A feminist call to action in disguise, this by Hadley Freeman succinctly, articulately and at times hilariously explains everything that is ridiculous about modern society’s rules for women.
+- Be Awesome – A feminist call to action in disguise, this by Hadley Freeman succinctly, articulately and hilariously explains everything that is ridiculous about modern society’s rules for women.
 I found myself scribbling endless streams of quotations into my journal from this, because it was so jam-packed with logic and brilliant revelations.
-Some chapters are skippable – I’m just not as passionate about 80’s movies as Hadley – but I wholeheartedly wish this book had existed when I was an impressionable teenager searching for a guidebook for life.
+Some chapters resonated less for me – I’m just not as passionate about 80’s movies as Hadley – but I wholeheartedly wish this book had existed when I was an impressionable teenager searching for a guidebook for life.

 - We are all Completely Beside Ourselves – A recent addition to my mental list, but I loved this.
 It’s hard to describe why without moving dangerously close to spoiler territory, so just read it and love it and then we’ll talk.